ferdousbhai/x-filter/README.md

 # X Filter

 ## Overview
 X Filter is a browser extension that analyzes and filters content on X.com using AI-powered topic detection.
-It leverages the Groq API for content analysis and provides customizable filtering based on user-defined topics.

 ## Features
+- Customizable topic filtering
 - Automatic content analysis of X.com posts
-- Customizable topic filtering
-- Cache system for improved performance

 ## Installation
 1. Clone the repository or download the source code.